alexandermueller/SwiftCalculator/README.md

 # SwiftCalculator

-The underlying principles that that power this calculator are as follows:
+The underlying principles that power this calculator are as follows:

 -> _Goal: Create a parser that can evaluate an arithmetic expression._